Town and Crown is an illustrated history of the planning and development of Canada’s capital city, filling a significant gap in our urban scholarship.

-Ottawa’s transformation was a significant Canadian achievement of the new profession of urban planning in the mid-20th century.
-Our national capital has the country’s most complete history of community planning, and served as a gateway for important international planning ideas and designers.
+Ottawa’s transportation was a significant Canadian achievement of the new profession of urban planning in the mid-20th century.
+Our national capital has the county’s most complete history of community planning and served as a gateway for important international planning ideas and designers.

 Town and Crown illustrates the influence of landscape architect and Olmsted protégé Frederick Todd; Chicago’s City Beautiful architect Edward Bennett; and British planner Thomas Adams.
 Prime Minister Mackenzie King maintained a direct interest in planning Canada’s capital for almost fifty years, choosing France’s leading urbaniste, Jacques Gréber, to plan the post-1945 redevelopment of the region.